 Some properties are subject to an estate management fee which is an annual charge for the upkeep and maintenance of the development where your property is located.
-The fee varies depending on the development and is payable direct to the estate management company.
-Please check with us for specific development details and costs.
+The fee varies depending on the development and will be either payable directly to the estate management company or we will collect the fee along with any service charge.
+We will advise you of the specific development details and costs.

 The service charge period is based on our financial year which runs from 1 April to 31 March.
 Before you buy your property we will advise you what the current charges are.